OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/overview.md

 The following summarizes Eclipse files, which are used if Eclipse/Photran software are used (optional).
 These files are not stored in the repository because they are software files or dynamically change for each developer.
+The following folders are consistent with the above folder structure.

 ```
 /c/users/user/                           Git Bash user files (same as Windows location).